Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Experiments

 \textbf{Model Architecture}: We use the popular Bottom-Up Top-Down (Up-Down) captioning model~\cite{anderson2018bottom} that is based on encoder-decoder neural architecture.
 The encoder consists of a Faster R-CNN~\cite{ren2015faster} object detector that is trained on Visual Genome dataset~\cite{krishna2017visual}.
 For each image $I$, a set of feature vectors $V$ associated with salient bounding boxes in the image are extracted using Faster R-CNN.
-At each timestep~$t$ (i.e., word in the caption), the decoder, which consists of a two-layer Long Short-Term Memory (LSTM) network, uses~$V$ and previous word~$y_{t-1}$ in the caption to compute the conditional probability of the next word $p_{\theta}(y_t\,|\,y_{1:t-1}, I)$ for all the words in the word vocabulary, where~$\theta$ are the model parameters. \textbf{Language Embeddings}: We follow the same approach as PS3, and add pre-trained word embeddings to the input and output layers of the decoder.
+At each timestep~$t$ (i.e., word in the caption), the decoder, which consists of a two-layer Long Short-Term Memory (LSTM) network, uses~$V$ and previous word~$y_{t-1}$ in the caption to compute the conditional probability of the next word $p_{\theta}(y_t\,|\,y_{1:t-1}, I)$ for all the words in the word vocabulary, where~$\theta$ are the model parameters.
+We use Faster R-CNN with ResNext-152 as backbone.
+In the Supplemental material, we give details on the reason for choosing this backbone and why it does not provide us an unfair advantage during comparison with previous works.
+For language embeddings, we follow the same approach as PS3~\cite{anderson2018partially}, and add pre-trained word embeddings to the input and output layers of the decoder.
 However, we simply use GloVe embeddings~\cite{pennington2014glove} and freeze them throughout our model training.

 \textbf{Object Detection Labels and CBS}: We use the Faster R-CNN model trained on Open Images from \textit{no-caps} baseline~\cite{agrawal2019nocaps} to generate object detection labels for the partially paired images.
-These labels are used by CBS to generate their pseudo-label captions during our model training.
-We use the CBS implemented in \textit{no-caps} baseline.
-Note that we do not perform CBS during inference for our approach, and thus will not need these detection labels for \textit{held-out} validation and test sets (except for our ablation study shown later).
+CBS in Step III of our model training uses these labels to generate one pseudo-label caption for each of these images.
+We use the CBS implementation from \textit{no-caps} baseline~\cite{agrawal2019nocaps}.